Korotblshko/OnlineStore/README.md

-# Online Store Project
+# Online Store "Star Device"

 ## Description
-This is an online store application with a completed backend (Node.js, PostgreSQL, Express) and a partially developed frontend (React, Bootstrap).
+online store application with completed backend (Node.js, PostgreSQL, Express) and partially developed frontend (React, Bootstrap).
 The project is currently a Work in Progress.

 ## Features
 - Backend: API for types, brands, and devices.